Clinical-Genomics/BALSAMIC/docs/balsamic_qc.rst

 Sex prediction of TGA cases
 -----------------------------

-For all TGA cases regardless of panel, the intermediate CNN files from CNVkit is used:
+For all TGA and exome cases regardless of panel, the intermediate CNN files from CNVkit is used:

 -   [sample-id].targetcoverage.cnn
 -   [sample-id].antitargetcoverage.cnn